libreobjet/open-guide/introduction.md

 For each section, we've tried to keep a similar structure that is divided as following:

 - A bit of **theory**, where we define, explain and develop concepts from our point of view.
-- Then a list of **tools** that are related to that section.
+- Then a list of **tools** that are related to that particular section.
 As designers, we are not only producing objects, we are also building an intimate relation with the tools we are using.
 - After this comes a series of open source **objects** that we think best represent what the chapter is about.
-- A section called **Inspiration** will point you to a wide variety of projects, examples, authors, theories,… that should be food for thoughts.
+- A section called **food for thought** will point you to a wide variety of projects, examples, authors, theories,… that are not necessarly open source but that could nourish your intellectual process around it.
 - And we finish with **open questions**, for us and for you, to think further about these  practices and help us define the future of it.